 Duplications will be penalized, especially if you have lots.
 Write intriguing meta descriptions that will encourage a lot more people to click through from search engines and you will see a ranking benefit.

 Website load speed is a vital metric for good Google rankings.
 Check your websites load speed using YSlow in Firefox because if your pages take time to load you won’t rank very high.

 The bounce rate is the volume of traffic that hit the back button rather than engaging with your content.
 You must work to get this figure below 55% or you will be penalized in Google.

 Another big cause of a poor bounce rate is mobile friendliness, test your site for compatability at https://search.google.com/search-console/mobile-friendly?utm_source=psi&utm_medium=link&utm_campaign=psi-ux-banner&hl=en-US and if your site isn’t optimized for all screen sizes, ask cheapresponsivewebdesign.co.uk what needs to be done to make your site mobile compliant.

 Pages Viewed per Visit

 Boosting the quantity of pages that your visitors look at is a good way of raising the quality score for your website content.
 Getting your targeted traffic to click through to a second or third page on your site is beneficial for your search engine rankings.
-Leading UK SEO Agency Deeho can advise you on the steps needed to increase your rankings.
+Find out more about effective Inbound Marketing & how it will increase your sales from Deeho, the inbound marketing specialists.